 BurteleThe sequence of biological events leading to hominin locomotion has long intrigued evolution scientists.

-Last week, the journal of Nature reported on a hominin-like foot discovered in Eastern Africa.
-Entitled “A new hominin foot from Ethiopia shows multiple Pliocene bipedal adaptations,” the finding draws into question the evolution of hominin locomotion.
+Entitled “A new hominin foot from Ethiopia shows multiple Pliocene bipedal adaptations,” the finding raises questions about the evolution of hominin locomotion.

 Yohannes Haile-Selassie (pictured right below) of the Cleveland Museum of Natural History led the research team in the Woranso-Mille area of the Afar Triangle region of Ethiopia, known as Burtele.
 In this region, in 1974, Donald Johanson, and his graduate student Tom Gray, discovered Lucy.
 The fossilized foot bones, however, unexpectedly differ significantly from those of Lucy, also known as Australopithecus afarensis.